-S. No. Location of operations/offices Type of operations Whether the conditions of environmental approval/clearance are being complied with?
-(Y/N) If no, the reasons thereof and corrective action taken, if any.
+S. Location of operations/offices Ty No. ype of operations Whether the conditions of environmental approval/ clearance are being complied with?
+(Y/N) If no, the reasons thereof and corrective action taken, if any. --- ------------------- --

 11. Details of environmental impact assessments of projects undertaken by the entity based on applicable laws, in the current financial year: - Not Applicable